riiach/Event-Booking-Page/README.md

 This project highlights strong fundamentals in DOM manipulation, state handling, and UI logic — without frameworks.

+Form Submition is not working at the moment!

 ---

 ## Live Website